11ume/kable-internals/README.md

 <br>
 <br>

-**Kable-internals** — Is a little module to interact and test, the kable core functionalities
+**Kable-internals** — Is a little module to interact with some deep functionalities of kable
 <br>

 **This project is under developement 🔥**